KazooHR/rc-branch-action/README.md

 If no prior tag exists, the action will create a tag with the `-001` suffix.
 Subsequent tags will increment the build number by querying the repository for prior tags.

-Below is a sample workflow that would achieve what is described while the repository containing the action is public.
+Below is a sample workflow that would achieve what is described while the repository containing the action is private.
 Each time a push is made to a branch matching the Kazoo pattern above, the action will create and push a new tag.

 ```yaml
 name: Release candidate branch maintenance